Assets - trackable downloads

 Signature Fundraising Events

-- A4 Posters to put up in workplaces gathering support for the event and colleagues participating (pdf format is best)
+- A4 Posters with a QR code, to put up in workplaces gathering support for the event and colleagues participating (pdf format is best)

 - Email signature images for fundraisers to add to their work or personal emails to share with every email they send, linking back to their fundraising page (jpg format)